 How Inflatable Bouncy Castles Can Improve Your Business

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »There are some things you--thankfully--grow out of (e.g., Lunchables, acne, open obsession with boy bands), but in the business world, there is still one area where channeling your inner child is required: team-building exercises.
+Opinions expressed by Entrepreneur contributors are their own.There are some things you--thankfully--grow out of (e.g., Lunchables, acne, open obsession with boy bands), but in the business world, there is still one area where channeling your inner child is required: team-building exercises.

 Some are recipes for disaster.
 HowStuffWorks lists a few doozies topped by "Wordless Noise Games," where, in one variation, people are asked to make the sounds of a specific type of car or truck to find a partner or group doing the same.
 If used as an ice breaker, you can kiss a good first impression bye-bye.
 Others are more original but lead to even less desirable results.
 Take, for instance, a "camaraderie-building" (a.k.a. spanking) exercise gone horribly wrong.

 However, it is possible to host team-building events that are genuinely fun, and during a time we all need a little more joy in our lives, I wouldn't underestimate what an outing can do to improve inter-office relations.
 A brief trawl on the Web turns up companies offering everything from laser tag to surfing, and it's hard not to feel a little jealous of people who've completed some of TeamBonding's distinctive programs, which include building mini-golf courses, investigating crime scenes, and engaging in ice sculpture competitions.